-Northern Route of out of Africa Theory
+Northern Route Via Palestine-Israel and Out of Africa Theory

 Home | Category: Pre-Islamic Arabia / Pre-Islamic Arabian and Middle Eastern History